moorepants/BicycleParameters/README.md

    |
    -->/Shortname
       |
-      -->/RawData
+      -->/Parameters
       |
       -->/Photos
       |
-      -->/Parameters
+      -->/RawData
 ```
+### root directory

-The root folder should contain BicycleParameters.py.
-There should be a folder
+The root folder should contain BicycleParameters.py and the other top level
+files found in the source code.

+### bicycles directory
+This directory contains directories for the parameter sets, raw data, and
-with a Shortname for the bicycle for each bicycle that you have parameters for
+experiment photos.
+There should be a folder with a short name for each bicycle
+that you have parameter sets and/or raw data for.
+The short name should be a word
+with the first letter capitilized.
+Examples of Shortname include
+"Bianchipista", "Bike", "Mybike", "Rigidrider", "Schwintandem", "Gyrobike", etc.

+### Parameters directory
+If you don't have any raw measurements for the bicycle, simply add a file
+titled ShortnameBenchmark.txt with the benchmark parameter set into the
+Parameters directory for the particular bicycle.
+Each line should have one of
+the 26 benchmark parameters in the following format:

+c = 0.080+/-0.001

+Where the first characters are a unique variable name, following with next an
+equal sign, the value of the parameter, a plus or minus symbol ('+/-'), and the
+standard deviation of the value.
+There can be spaces between the parts.
+Use 0.0
+for the standard deviation if this is unknown or you don't need to know the
+uncertainties in other values.
+Use the same units as the benchmark bicycle
+paper for less headaches.
+These are the possible variables:

+Required Parameters
+- g : acceleration due to gravity
+- c : trail
+- w : wheelbase
+- lam : steer axis tilt
+- rR : rear wheel radius
+- rF : front wheel radius
+- mB : frame/rider mass
+- mF : front wheel mass
+- mH : handlebar/fork assembly mass
+- mR : rear wheel mass
+- xB : x distance to the frame/rider center of mass
+- yB : y distance to the frame/rider center of mass
+- xH : x distance to the frame/rider center of mass
+- yH : y distance to the frame/rider center of mass
+- IBxx : x moment of inertia of the frame/rider
+- IByy : y moment of inertia of the frame/rider
+- IBzz : z moment of inertia of the frame/rider
+- IBxz : xz product of inertia of the frame/rider
+- IFxx : x moment of inertia of the front wheel
+- IFyy : y moment of inertia of the front wheel
+- IHxx : x moment of inertia of the handlebar/fork
+- IHyy : y moment of inertia of the handlebar/fork
+- IHzz : z moment of inertia of the handlebar/fork
+- IHxz : xz product of inertia of the handlebar/fork
+- IRxx : x moment of inertia of the rear wheel
+- IRyy : y moment of inertia of the rear wheel

+### RawData directory
-or raw data for.
-The RawData folder should contain the mat files with the rate
+If you have raw data, the RawData folder should contain a file named
-gyro data from the torsional and compound pendulums plus the
-ShortnameMeasure.txt file that contains all of the raw data.
-The Photos folder
+ShortnameMeasure.txt file that contains all of the manually obtained raw data
+and potentially the mat files with the rate gyro data from the torsional and
+compound pendulums measurements.

+### Photos directory
-should contain photos of the bicycle parts hung as the various pendulums.
+The Photos folder should contain photos of the bicycle parts hung as the
+various pendulums.
 The
-Parameters folder should contatin parameter files named ShortnameType.txt where
-Type is the parameterization type such as "Benchmark".

 Example Code
 ------------